 For most backup operations, the mysqlbackup

-The minimum privileges for the MySQL user that mysqlbackup connects are:
+The minimum privileges for the MySQL user with which mysqlbackup connects to the server are:

 RELOADon all databases and tables.